TheRacetrack/plugin-python-job-type/docs/job_python3.md

 Having such concurrency limits may cause some requests to wait in a queue.
 If a throughput is higher than the job can handle, the queue will grow indefinitely.
-To prevent that, you can set `jobtype_extra.max_concurrency_queue` to limit the queue size.
+To prevent that, you can also set `jobtype_extra.max_concurrency_queue` to limit the queue size.
 When the queue is full, the job will return `429 Too Many Requests` status code.

 Example (1 request at a time, with up to 10 requests waiting in a queue):